Permanent Partial Disability

 Filing a workers’ compensation claim is not just about getting money to help replace your income.
 It’s also about making sure you and your family are taken care of.
 Filing a work comp claim can help you get the medical care you need, as well as pursue help related to retraining for employment in another field.
 Here are some additional benefits you may be able to receive through workers’ compensation:

-• Medical Expenses.
+- Medical Expenses.
 Although your employer gets to select your treating physician, you do have a right to select someone for a second opinion at your own cost.
 An experienced attorney can often help you decide when and whether this is right in your case.

-• Vocational Training.
+- Vocational Training.
 Some seriously injured workers may no longer be able to return to the former career or trade that they previously held.
 For example, a construction worker may no longer be able to work in that field due to the loss of a hand.
-However, there may be many other suitable jobs for the worker if he or she had access to necessary vocational rehabilitation and training.
+However, there may be many other suitable jobs for the worker if he or she has access to necessary vocational rehabilitation and training.

-• Travel Costs.
+- Travel Costs.
 If you need to travel to get to your employer’s selected treating physician or other specialists, then you might be entitled to reimbursement of your mileage and travel expenses.

-• Death Benefits.
+- Death Benefits.
 Spouses, children, and others who depend on the injured worker may also be able to claim benefits in cases where the worker has died as a result of his or her injuries.
 When a worker dies, it can mean the entire loss of financial resources for a family.
 While it is limited in nature, the surviving family can receive up to 500 weeks of compensation, based on two-thirds of the average weekly wage payable for that worker.

 Talk to Our Workers’ Compensation Lawyers Today

-If you and your family are struggling after a serious work injury, call the compassionate workers’ comp lawyers at Stewart Law Offices, today.
+If you and your family are struggling after a serious work injury, call the compassionate South Carolina workers’ comp lawyers at Stewart Law Offices, today.
 The call is free, and we are here to answer any questions you may have.
 But don’t delay.
 There are a lot of ways you can err in the process, costing you a lot of time and money.
 Contact our firm to find out how we can help.